rediacc/cli/docs/API.md

 # API Operations Guide

-The `rediacc-cli` tool provides comprehensive access to the Rediacc API for managing resources and operations.
+The `rediacc` tool provides comprehensive access to the Rediacc API for managing resources and operations.

 ## Overview